How to choose the right puppy for you!

 Baby Boy or Baby Girl?

 After you have decided on a breed and either a breeder or a shelter, it is time to determine what sex of dog is right for you.
 If you already have a dog I would suggest getting a puppy of the opposite sex.
 Male dogs are much more likely to fight other males while female dogs are much more likely to fight other females.
 Although same sex dogs can get along and often do, why not play the odds and make things easier on yourself?
 If you don’t have another dog then the sex doesn’t matter all that much.
-Female dogs are often a little less strong-willed than male dogs, but in many breeds this difference is not very pronounced.
+Female dogs are often a little easier than male dogs, but in many breeds this difference is not very pronounced.

 Time to Meet the Puppies!